randsleadershipslack/documents-and-resources/deleting-content.md

 ## Administrators

-The current roster of Administrator(s) is maintained in the primary [Code of Conduct](https://github.com/randsleadershipslack/documents-and-resources/blob/master/code-of-conduct.md) document.
+The current roster of Administrators is maintained in the primary [Code of Conduct](https://github.com/randsleadershipslack/documents-and-resources/blob/master/code-of-conduct.md) document.

 ## Version and Copyright